Ally Avery

 The Washington State Twin Registry: 2019 Update

-Duncan GE, Avery AR, Strachan E, Turkheimer E, Tsang S. It has been over 5 years since the last special issue of Twin Research and Human Genetics on ‘Twin Registries Worldwide: An Important Resource for Scientific Research’ was published.
-Much progress has been made in the broad field of twin research since that time, and the current […]
+It has been over 5 years since the last special issue of Twin Research and Human Genetics on ‘Twin Registries Worldwide: An Important Resource for Scientific Research’ was published.
+Much progress has been made in the broad field of twin research since that time, and the current special issue is a follow-up to update the scientific community […]

 Probabilistic walking models using built environment and sociodemographic predictors

-Moudon AV, Huang R, Stewart OT, Cohen-Cline H, Noonan C, Hurvitz PM, Duncan GE.
-Background Individual sociodemographic and home neighborhood built environment (BE) factors influence the probability of engaging in health-enhancing levels of walking or moderate-to-vigorous physical activity (MVPA).
+Background: Individual sociodemographic and home neighborhood built environment (BE) factors influence the probability of engaging in health-enhancing levels of walking or moderate-to-vigorous physical activity (MVPA).
 Methods are needed to parsimoniously model the associations.
-Methods Participants included 2392 adults drawn from a […]
+Methods: Participants included 2392 adults drawn from a community-based twin registry living in the Seattle region.
+Objective BE measures from four domains […]